 - Judicial Screening Committee

-Proxies: While NKD believes that members should make their best effort to attend all meetings, we recognize issues including accessibility, work schedules, and family responsibilities sometimes require a member to miss a meeting.
+Proxies: While members should make their best effort to attend all meetings, we recognize issues including accessibility, work schedules, and family responsibilities sometimes require a member to miss a meeting.
 Members should retain their right to a vote, even if they cannot physically come to a meeting.
 County Committee proxy voting has been abused to concentrate hundreds of votes in the hands of the Chair of the Executive Committee, and in the district leaders.
 Often, the Chair holds more votes than the entire number of members attending a meeting in person.
 The proxy form mailed to each member with the meeting notice defaults to the Chair unless the member designates otherwise.
 This needs reform as it serves to give the Party’s Executive Committee Chair disproportionate control over Party business and other matters being voted on.

 - Party leadership should notify members about any scheduled votes, prior to a meeting, with enough notice that proxy givers can provide voting instructions to their proxy holders.